How to Appeal Property Taxes: A Quick Guide to Reducing Your Annual Assessment

 Take Control of Your Home Value

 The appeal process is notorious for being complex, time-consuming, and frustrating.
 It requires gathering "comparables" (comps), filing specific legal forms within strict deadlines, and sometimes presenting evidence in front of a board.
-However, for those who do protest, the National Taxpayers Union estimates a success rate of 30% to 60%.
+For those who do protest, National Taxpayers Union president Pete Sepp has stated that between 30% and 50% win some kind of reduction.

 Don't leave your money on the table.
 Review your property details, check your local assessment deadline, and see how much you can save this year.